Tossing dried buffalo dung: 93 participants compete in 46th annual Buffalo Chip Toss Saturday

 After returning home, he plans to tell his friends what he did this summer.

-“My friends are going to be like ‘Ewww’ when I tell them,” he said.
+“My friends are going to be like ‘ew’ when I tell them,” he said.

 Two dignitaries also had opportunities to throw buffalo chips during the competition.